-Bernard Woma is from the Gbanne Clan of the Dagara people.
-He was born in the village of Hiineteng, located in Northwestern Ghana, near the border with Burkina Faso.
-His father noticed that, as a newborn, Bernard’s hands were clenched in fists, as if he was clutching xylophone mallets.
-His father consulted with a village elder who informed him that Bernard’s hands indicated that he was destined to become a Gyil player [a West African Dagara xylophone].
-His father purchased a pair of xylophones for his infant son.
+Bernard Woma (1966-2018) was from the Gbannε clan of the Dagara people.
+He was born on December 18, 1966 in the village of Hiineteng, in the Upper West Region.
+His father noticed that, as a newborn, Bernard’s hands were clenched in fists, as if he was clutching xylophone mallets, a sign that he was destined to become a Gyil player.
 Consequently, Bernard began playing the gyil when he was two years old and became known for his musical abilities throughout the Upper West Region as he grew older.

 In 1982, Bernard moved to the capital city of Accra and began to play the gyil for the Dagara community in the city.
 Soon after, in 1989, he was offered the position of solo xylophonist for Ghana’s National Dance Company at the National Theatre of Ghana.
 In 1992 he was also appointed as the Master Drummer of the company and held the honorable position as the ceremonial Atumpan Drummer for Ghanaian State functions for the rest of his life.

 In 1997, Bernard founded and became Artistic Director of Saakumu Dance Troupe of Ghana.
 He went on to establish the Dagara Music Center (DMC) in 1999 so that he could train and teach Ghanaian and foreign students the diverse forms of traditional music, dance, and arts from around the country in order to preserve them and promote their embedded values.
 Bernard’s leadership and vision created a friendly and collegial learning environment that attracted people from around the world to come study and learn from him.